- Available on: Business and Enterprise plans

 What the Security center shows

-The Security center is organized into four main sections, each focused on a different aspect of workspace security.
-It combines code analysis, supply chain security, secrets management, and authentication policy into a single workspace-level view.
+The Security center is organized into several sections, each focused on a different aspect of workspace security.
 Each tab that supports export shows an Export dropdown in the top-right corner.
 The dropdown offers options to export everything or export only the current filtered view.
 All exports are downloaded as CSV files.Code analysis

 - Warnings: Important security concerns that should be reviewed